Cirkit Designer Logo

 A: No, the LTC 3780 does not have built-in reverse polarity protection.
 Use an external diode or MOSFET for protection.

-Q: What is the maximum output current of the LTC 3780?
+Q: What is the maximum output current the LTC 3780 can provide?

-A: The maximum output current depends on the external components and thermal design.
-Typically, it can handle up to 10A with proper design.
+A: The maximum output current depends on the external components and thermal management.
+Typically, it can provide up to 10A with proper design.

-Q: Can the LTC 3780 be used for battery charging?
+Q: Can the LTC 3780 operate without a load?

-Q: How do I synchronize the LTC 3780 to an external clock?
+Q: How do I synchronize the switching frequency?